 Administrator.
-Person authorized to administer and enforce this Ordinance.
+The Town Administrator of the Town of Camden and the person authorized to administer and enforce this Ordinance.

 Adult Entertainment.
 Relating to, intended for, or befitting adults, usually containing or dealing with explicitly sexual material.
 This would include but is not limited to live or non-live entertainment; rental and sales of adult materials; arcades; cabarets; dance halls; clubs; bars; taverns; motion picture theaters; motels; nightclubs; restaurants or similar commercial establishments offering adult entertainment.
 Including the following guidelines: